otaviojava/jcassandra-book/02-cassandra.md

 ## Performing an operation inside Cassandra

-At Cassandra, each node has the responsibility for both writing and reading.
+In Cassandra, each node has the responsibility for both writing and reading.
 When a request is made to the database, the following steps are performed:

 1. The first is the definition of the node that will be responsible for managing the database client order.
 This node is known as the coordinator.

 2. The coordinating node will be responsible for operating the query between the other clusters, for example, when searching for information from its respective unique identifier, the ID, that node will generate numerical value from the ID.

 3. This numerical value will function as a router, since each node is responsible for a range of numerical values, thus, the coordinating node will send the request to the node responsible for that number.

    An important information is that this range of values for which each node is responsible is automatically managed according to the number of cassandra nodes available.